 A Smart Choice for the Future

 You’re still active, but if your health needs change, a Type A Continuing Care Plan at our Life Plan Community, combined with our highly rated Health Center, provides you with invaluable peace of mind for the future.
-Senior independent living residents can transition to higher levels of care with no increase in their monthly fee.
+Independent senior living residents can transition to higher levels of care with no increase in their monthly fee.